-On a weekly basis, representatives are asked to review a confidential list of students who have been identified through the CARE Network, and to provide the CARE Team with any additional information that would assist in the support of these students.
+On a weekly basis a smaller group of professional staff, called the CARE team, gathers to review a private list of students who have been identified through the CARE Network.
+The CARE Team then works to identify any additional information that would assist in the support of these students.